MacArthur Boulevard (Washington, D.C.): Bike path

 In 1975, a bike path, the MacArthur Boulevard Bike Trail, was built along MacArthur Boulevard from Berma Road to the south driveway for the Defense Mapping Agency Topographic Center (DMATC), a short distance from the District line.
 In 2013, the county began a project to rebuild the road and bikeway to make it safer and more pleasant.
 The project widened the existing road by 4 ft to provide 3 ft bike lanes in each direction and rebuild the bikeway with a 5 ft vegetative buffer.
 Segment 2, between I-495 and Oberlin Road, was completed in 2014.
-Segment 3, between Oberlin and DC is scheduled to begin in 2020.
+Segment 3, between Oberlin and DC is scheduled to begin construction in 2025.
 Segment 1 will rebuild the road and trail between I-495 and Berma Road.